Reading Time: 6 minutes

 Selective Eating Disorder (SED)

-Mona Hansen is one of the UK’s few ARFID treatment and SED specialist psychologists.
+ARFID (Avoidant Restrictive Food Intake Disorder) Mona Hansen is one of the UK’s few psychologists who specialise in treating ARFID.
 She offers a unique integrated therapy approach to treatment for ARFID from her private practice in London.

 ARFID, formerly known as SED (selective eating disorder), is a form of food phobia that can affect people of any age.
-Mona is a specialist in food phobia therapy and brings relief from selective eating disorder in adults and children alike.
+Mona is a highly-trained specialist in food phobia therapy and brings relief from selective eating disorders in adults and children alike.

-Whether you’re nearby in London, want to travel from elsewhere in the UK, or would prefer ARFID treatment via Skype, Mona Hansen offers the perfect solution.
-Mona is a private therapist with a proven record of treating SED/ARFID in adults and children.
+Whether you’re nearby in London, want to travel from elsewhere in the UK or abroad or prefer ARFID treatment via Skype, Mona Hansen offers the perfect solution.
+Mona is a private therapist with a proven record of treating ARFID in adults and children.

 food